 During the American Revolution, Kenton participated in a number of military engagements against the British and their American Indian allies.
 In 1778, he joined George Rogers Clark on a difficult but successful expedition into the Illinois Country to attack British outposts as well as Indian settlements.
 Returning home, he accompanied Daniel Boone in an attack on the Shawnee settlement of Chillicothe near what is now Oldtown, Ohio.

 In September 1778, while on a spying mission in Chillicothe (near Xenia, Ohio), Kenton was captured by Shawnee Indians.
 He was forced to run the infamous quarter-mile “gauntlet” while being beaten with sticks by two lines of Indians.
 This ritual often killed many prisoners, but Kenton survived it nine times.
-Severely wounded after this and other ritual tortures, he was saved by his long time friend Simon Girty who convinced the Shawnee to adopt Simon as one of their own.
+Severely wounded after this and other ritual tortures, he was saved by his long-time friend Simon Girty who convinced the Shawnee to adopt Kenton as one of their own.
 The Shawnee respected Kenton for his endurance and they named him Cut-ta-ho-tha (the condemned man).

 Finally, in June 1779 Simon was sent to Fort Detroit as part of a prisoner trade with the British.
 He was soon freed and returned to service under George Rogers Clark.